-Between the 11th and the 12th centuries, Paris emerged as the center of power in France, politically, economically, and intellectually, and the largest island in the Seine was the city’s beating heart.
-On October 12, 1160, Maurice de Sully rose to the office of Bishop of Paris and stated his intention to demolish the Church of Saint-Etienne and erect in its place a monument to the Virgin Mary that reflected the new status of the capital.
+Between the 11th and the 12th centuries, Paris emerged as the centre of power in France, politically, economically and intellectually, and the largest island in the Seine was the city’s beating heart.
+On 12 October 1160, Maurice de Sully rose to the office of Bishop of Paris and stated his intention to demolish the Church of Saint-Étienne and erect in its place a monument to the Virgin Mary that reflected the new status of the capital.

-The first stone was laid three years later in the presence of King Louis VII Le Jeune and Pope Alexander III.
-The first period of construction in the building’s history lasted for almost 200 years, during which numerous architects such as Jean de Chelles, Pierre de Montreuil, Pierre de Chelles, Jean Ravy, and Jean le Bouteiller contributed to its new Gothic style.
+The first stone was laid three years later in the presence of King Louis VII le Jeune and Pope Alexander III.
+The first period of construction in the building’s history lasted for almost 200 years, during which numerous architects, including Jean de Chelles, Pierre de Montreuil, Pierre de Chelles, Jean Ravy and Jean le Bouteiller, contributed to its new Gothic style.
 It was finally completed in 1345.

-During the 16th century, the condition of the cathedral deteriorated significantly, with tombs and stained glass windows destroyed in the name of modernization and external features removed or vandalized due to claims of idolatry.
+During the 16th century, the condition of the cathedral deteriorated significantly, with tombs and stained-glass windows destroyed in the name of modernisation and external features removed or vandalised due to claims of idolatry.
 However, Robert de Cotte led renovation works in the 1600s under the wishes of Louis XIII.
-It was in this period that it gained its famous organ, which still functions perfectly today.
+It was in this period that it gained its famous organ, which boasts 8,000 pipes.

-Its fate turned downwards again when the French Revolution came to Paris.
+Its fate turned downwards again during the French Revolution.
 The church was turned into a food and wine store and fell into disrepair.
 Many of its statues also lost their heads, though due to hammer blows rather than the guillotine.
 The severed heads were thought to be lost until they were discovered in 1977 and can be seen today at the Musée de Cluny.

 By the turn of the 19th century, the cathedral was on its last legs.
-But Napoleon saved it from ruin and was crowned Emperor there in December 1804.
+But Napoleon saved it from ruin and was crowned emperor there in December 1804.
 Further much-needed restoration took place between 1845 and 1870 under the government of King Louis Philippe I – in no small part due to a rise in the cathedral’s popularity after Victor Hugo’s novel Notre-Dame de Paris was released in 1829.
 The architects Eugène Viollet-le-Duc and Jean-Baptiste Lassus oversaw the work, with the former continuing on alone after his partner’s death in 1857.

-Thankfully, neither of the World Wars brought significant harm to Notre-Dame, though its 13th-century Rose window was removed for fear of Nazi vandalism or looting.
-More cautious modernization followed in the second half of the 20th century, including the mechanization of the 13-ton Emmanuel bell and the extensive cleaning of the façades and sculptures.
+Thankfully, neither of the World Wars brought significant harm to Notre-Dame, though various artworks were removed for fear of Nazi vandalism or looting.
+More cautious modernisation followed in the second half of the 20th century, including the mechanisation of the 13-ton Emmanuel bell and the extensive cleaning of the facades and sculptures.